ndexcontent/ndexindraloader/README.rst

 * For **no direction** interactions ``SOURCE NODE NAME - TARGET NODE NAME`` aka `GRM7 - GRM4`

-Within the above attributes are interactions and weblinks back to INDRA containing evidence for the interaction.
+Within the above attributes are interactions and web links back to INDRA containing evidence for the interaction.
 In addition, there are boolean edge attributes denoting if the **forward** list contains entries, named ``directed``, or if the **reverse** list contains entries ``reverse directed``